larrydarko1/Ereuna/README.md

 v1.0.4
 - you can toggle visibility of moving averages on charts
-- you can also edit summary component even further by chooshing the elements
+- you can also edit summary component even further by chooshing the elements (left panel 100% customizable)
 - new premium tier added, and real-time data with websocket
+- more mobile optimization
 -----
 v1.0.3
 - introduced mobile optimization